 Unfortunately, many head injuries go unrecognized, undiagnosed and therefore untreated.
 It's important to see a doctor after an accident because it is very possible to have a concussion without striking your head or having overwhelming symptoms.

-Imaging tests such as MRIs, SPECT, CT and PET scans can help diagnose a brain injury.
+Imaging tests such as MRIs, SPECT, CT and PET scans can help diagnose a brain injury, these can prove invaluable because of the complexity of brain injury law.
 If you or a loved one is experiencing symptoms such as sleepiness, headaches, recalling people or events, changes in personality and anything else that seems out of the ordinary it would be wise to have a full neurological examination.
 The last thing you want to do is to wait to see a doctor.

 Clearwater Brain Injury Lawyer Jim Dodson Provides Trusted Legal Help for Accident Victims Throughout Florida